A shrimp farm in Indiana? Who would have "thunk" it?

 When we started we thought there were hundreds of these farms across the US, we did not know that we were the 3rd privately owned in the country.
 The two privately owned farms that preceeded us were started in Maryland (which has now moved to another state) and the other was also in Indiana!

-What made us so unique is that we used a RAS (Recirculating Aquaculture System) using a heterotrophic bacteria based water or ZEAH (Zero Exchange Aerobic Heterotrophic System) or bio flock.
-It basically means we do not discharge our water, (ours is 6 years old) and we use a brown water or bacteria base system instead of a clear water system.
+What make us so unique is that we used a RAS (Recirculating Aquaculture System) using a heterotrophic bacteria based water or ZEAH (Zero Exchange Aerobic Heterotrophic System) or bio flock.
+It basically means we reuse our water for over 10 years.
+We have built a bacteria system that maintains the water quality for the shrimp, by converting ammonia to nitrite and nitrite to nitrate.

 Using NO antibiotics or hormones are what we are most proud of.
-We are getting large survival rates and yet only let nature do her thing, we just try to maintain her.
-We do not work against her or change her.
+We are getting large survival rates and yet only let nature do her thing, we just try to maintain their enviorment.
+We do not work against the water .
 We have found that most shrimp have not read any of the shrimp books out there and they're do their own thing.

 I am always asked if I would do this again.
 Yes I would.
 I love every aspect of aquaculture.
-I like that we are diversifying by also raising Australian Red Claw crayfish and tilapia.
+I like that we are diversifying by experminting in raising oysters and will be raising crawfish again in 2021.
 Getting ready to start an aquaponics system using the crawfish and tilapia.
-Hopefully soon we can raise oyster also and have our own hatchery for shrimp.
+Hopefully soon we can have our own hatchery for shrimp.
 Have a goal to make Indiana the shrimp capital of the world.

 Karlanea is the VP of Operations.
-She has over 6 years of experience in the RAS and heterotrophic systems.
+She has over 10years of experience in the RAS and heterotrophic systems.
 With the 90% survival rates, Karlanea is in charge of not only making the shrimp happy, but helping make you into a succesful shrimp farmer!

 101 N. 850 E